Noodles Manufacturing Plant Project Report 2026: Industry Trends, Plant Setup, Machinery, Raw Materials, Investment Opportunities, Cost and Revenue

 • Nissin Foods Holdings Co.
 Ltd.

-all of which operate large-scale facilities and serve end-use sectors such as food and beverage, hospitality, restaurants and catering services, retail (supermarkets and grocery stores), and exports.
+all of which serve end-use sectors such as food and beverage, hospitality, institutional catering, and retail FMCG.

 • Unit Operations Involved